UM-KEN1600/titan-space-odyssey-group15/README.md

 README
-Simulation of a probe launch from Earth to Titan - Group 15
+Simulation of a probe launch from Earth to Titan and landing on the surface - Group 15
 Requirements: Java installed on computer that is used